stavItlab/ScribeAPi/Emigrant-Savings-Bank.md

 # Project Logistics
 ## Digitization
-The entire collection has been microfilmed and is on
+The entire collection has been microfilmed and has a [tremendously detailed finding aid](http://archives.nypl.org/uploads/collection/pdf_finding_aid/emigrant.pdf).